BROWNFIELD BOATING

 As part of Tending the Edge, presented by Works on Water, Culture Push, and NYC Department of City Planning, the first iteration of Brownfield Boating invited 2021 NYC Mayoral candidates, Queens Borough President candidates, City Council District 20 candidates, and City Council District 21 candidates to attend guided on-water tours in Flushing Creek launching from the Flushing Meadows - Corona Park Kayak and Canoe Launch.
 Tours were led in collaboration with Guardians of Flushing Bay, and select community members living and working in the area including members of Flushing Anti-Displacement Alliance, were invited to paddle alongside candidates.
 Artist group Sunk Shore made a guest appearance during the tours, offering a site-specific speculative take on our climate changed future.

 Tending the Edge was funded by Works on Water and Culture Push, with photos 1-4 by Walter Wlodarczyk and 5-8 by Julian Louis Phillips.
-This work was performed on collaboration with Guardians of Flushing Bay and Sunk Shore.
+This work was performed in collaboration with Guardians of Flushing Bay and Sunk Shore.

 SEPTEMBER 2021